View the Art Gallery About Contact the Artist External Links View Film and Animation Commission the Artist

 Q: How long does your art take to complete?

-A: This can vary greatly depending on how much detail you are applying to a piece.
-For sketches I only spend 5-20 minutes drawing quick figures; detailed drawings and paintings can take anywhere between 5-30 hours over a few or several days.
+A: This can vary greatly depending on detail, artistic style and purpose.
+For sketches I only spend 5-20 minutes drawing quick figures; when it is my own personal work, detailed drawings and fully rendered paintings can take anywhere between 5-30 hours over a few or several days.
+When I work with a client, quick turnarounds are standard, so I vary techniques and paint solidly to get the work in on time.

 Q: Where did you learn to draw?